Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Experiments

-Figures \ref{fig_8} (a), (b), (c), and (h) show the results of stripe artifact removal from the sinogram containing black gaps in Fig.~\ref{fig_7} (a).
+Figs.~\ref{fig_8} (a), (b), and (h) show the results of stripe artifact removal from the sinogram containing black gaps in Fig.~\ref{fig_7} (a).
 All methods successfully removed the black stripes and reduced other stripe artifacts.
 The results of the combination method \cite{Vo:18} in Fig.~\ref{fig_8} (a) demonstrate its effectiveness in removing stripe artifacts.
 The overall image is clear, and details are well-preserved.
 However, in the local zoomed-in regions, some ring artifacts remain.
-Fig.~\ref{fig_8} (b) shows the result after applying flat-field correction and linear interpolation for defective pixels (black gaps), followed by TV-$L_1$ aG filtering.
+Fig.~\ref{fig_8} (b) shows the result after applying flat-field correction and linear interpolation for defective pixels (black gaps), followed by TV-$\ell_1$ aG filtering.
 The results indicate that while details are well preserved, noticeable ring artifacts remain in the local zoomed-in regions.
-Fig.~\ref{fig_8} (c) uses a dual-domain regularization iterative method.
-The reconstructed results still show slight ring artifacts in the local zoomed-in regions.
 Fig.~\ref{fig_8} (h) presents the results of the proposed method, where defective pixels (those at the black gaps) were not involved in the neural network training.
 These defective pixel values were predicted by the network $\mathbf{F}_\mathbf{\Theta}$.
 The proposed method can maintain image continuity while filling gaps and effectively controlling ring artifacts.
-Figures \ref{fig_8} (d) to (g) show the experiments on stripe artifact removal from the sinogram after linear interpolation of the black gaps in Fig.~\ref{fig_7} (b).
-Although these methods improved the quality of the reconstructed images and reduced ring artifacts to some extent, residual ring artifacts can still be observed in the local zoomed-in regions.
-The proposed method in Fig.~\ref{fig_8} (f) best preserves image continuity and reduces ring artifacts.
+Figs.~\ref{fig_8} (c) to (g) show the experiments on stripe artifact removal from the sinogram after linear interpolation of the black gaps in Fig.~\ref{fig_7} (b).
+Fig.~\ref{fig_8} (c) uses a dual-domain regularization iterative method.
+The reconstructed results still show slight ring artifacts in the local zoomed-in regions.
+Although Figs.~\ref{fig_8} (c) to (g) methods improved the quality of the reconstructed images and reduced ring artifacts to some extent, residual ring artifacts can still be observed in the local zoomed-in regions.
+The proposed method in Fig.~\ref{fig_8} (h) best preserves image continuity and reduces ring artifacts.